 A faster option to build up your emergency fund is to look at higher interest-bearing accounts.
 These types of cash vehicles, like a money management account, offer higher interest than the typical bank account so that your money actually grows instead of just being stacked on every time you add more cash.

-Fortunately, you can get started right away by opening up a money management account for your emergency fund.
-It’s easy to sign up online for your SoFi Money™ account, and as soon as you do, you can start earning a higher interest rate on your money with no fees.
+Fortunately, you can get started right away by opening up a cash management account for your emergency fund.
+It’s easy to sign up online for your SoFi Money® cash management account.

-On top of adding on higher interest than a typical checking or savings account, SoFi offers a full range of benefits that includes access to complimentary career coaching and community resources, the option to link to a flexible checking account, use of any ATM (even internationally) with no cost up to six times per month, a debit card, mobile transfers, photo check deposit, and exceptional customer service.
+SoFi offers a full range of benefits that includes access to complimentary career coaching and community resources, use of any ATM (even internationally) that accepts Mastercard® with unlimited reimbursed ATM fees (fee structure is subject to change), a debit card, mobile transfers, photo check deposit, and exceptional customer service.